 Bringing those traditions back to life isn’t the only benefit of cultivating these native crops.
 “Environmentally it’s a pretty good deal,” says Pascoe.
 “They’re perennials, so once you get your crop established you don’t have to plough the land again or add fertiliser or pesticide.
 Your CO2 emission levels are going to drop dramatically because you’re not turning the soil over and releasing carbon into the atmosphere.”

-Pascoe told an enthralled audience at a Time Out Talk on The Politics of Bushfood Now in Sydney this week that "within three years, we'll be eating breads made with 50 per cent Indigenous flour".
-Pascoe was joined by fellow panellists Jody Orcher, an Ularai Barkandji woman from Brewarrina, in north west NSW, and the Royal Botanic Garden Sydney’s Aboriginal Education Coordinator; Jade Santo, who has Kudjulla, Bindal and Mitakoodi heritage, and is an apprentice chef who recently worked at noma australia; Time Out's Freya Herring; Lennox Hastie of Sydney restaurant Firedoor, where Indigenous ingredients often appear on the menu; and NITV channel manager Tanya Denning-Orman (read her thoughts on the importance of the stories behind Indigenous ingredients here).
+Pascoe told an enthralled audience at a Time Out Talk on The Politics of Bushfood Now in Sydney this week that "within three years, we'll be eating breads made with 50 percent Indigenous flour".
+Pascoe was joined by fellow panelists Jody Orcher, an Ularai Barkandji woman from Brewarrina, in north-west NSW, and the Royal Botanic Garden Sydney’s Aboriginal Education Coordinator; Jade Santo, who has Kudjulla, Bindal, and Mitakoodi heritage, and is an apprentice chef who worked at noma australia; Time Out's Freya Herring; Lennox Hastie of Sydney restaurant Firedoor, where Indigenous ingredients often appear on the menu; and NITV channel manager Tanya Denning-Orman (read her thoughts on the importance of the stories behind Indigenous ingredients here).

-While the title of the talk may have suggested dry political discussions, or fiery debates, the evening was about neither.
-Instead, the audience learned about the crucial links between food and country, and respect for the land; and the fervent hope of the panellists that the Indigenous food industry did not follow the difficult path of the Indigenous art industry.
+While the title of the talk may have suggested dry political discussions or fiery debates, the evening was about neither.
+Instead, the audience learned about the crucial links between food and country, and respect for the land; and the fervent hope of the panelists that the Indigenous food industry did not follow the difficult path of the Indigenous art industry.